Research

 Research Themes

 I am developping bio informatic and statistical methods to analyse genomic data to study health related questions.
-In the recent years, I have focus on three main research questions:
+In the recent years, I have focus on two main research questions:

 Recent advances of sequencing technologies have allowed the analysis of microbial communities via sequencing of the metagenomes of a variety of different environments, further highlighting the crucial importance of microorganisms on human health.
 The huge amount of data generated this way constitutes a tremendous opportunity to improve our understanding of microorganisms’ biology, but also requires the development of efficient dedicated methods.